An audio-visual documentation of the rich Maasai heritage with stories from Maasai women, and a boundless future.

 Before we did not have cooking pots, we only had gourds and cow hide.
 We didn’t boil milk.
 For cups, we used some lids that we made from cow hide.
 But currently we have both cooking pots and cups because we discovered about them.

 We used our gourds to fetch water.
 I used the animal’s hide to make something similar to a cooking pot which we used as basins.
 We used a certain tree called Osarai to make soap.
 We even used urine from cows to wash our hands.

 The maasai people are hailed as one of the few traditional Kenyan tribes to have maintained their traditions over time.
-While there is a lot to be appreciated about this way of life, there are also some aspects that are misogynistic.
+While there is a lot to be appreciated about this way of life, there are also some aspects that the women would like changed.